yitaozh/yitaozh.github.io/source/_posts/Things-need-to-followup-Life.md

 1. Buy the accessories for auto from Temu
     - The charcoal bags are bought 07/24/2023
     - Check with Awei tonight
+1. The trip to Europe, i should contact one agent asap and arrange the trip
+    - I am in touch with a sales in France, everything is going fine.
+    - I should book the tickets asap

 ## Pending followup